Agliske/liske_tag_publisher/README.md

 It is important to configure the size of each tag, so that the xyz tag detection distances are correct.

+More information about the configuration file found [here](https://docs.modalai.com/voxl-tag-detector-0_9/#tag-detector-configuration-file)

 ## Published Data Information

 The publisher publishes the MPA data taken from the MPA channel "tag_detections" that is output from the voxl-tag-detector service.
 It has the following fields